Last updated: December 10th, 2024

 Here are some spots you can visit along the Athenian Riviera:

-🏊🏼♀️ Lake Vouliagmeni: a thermal lake that was historically a cave
+🏊🏼♀️ Lake Vouliagmeni: A thermal lake that was historically a cave

 Here is a link to the tour we took but there are plenty of tours I’ve linked below for you to check out: